dtinth/adhoc/README.md

 pnpm start
 ```

 - Edit `src/app.ts`.
-The app is hot-reloaded when you change it.
-(Note: you need to restart the server if you change the `.env` file.)
+The app is restarted when you change it.

 - Go to http://localhost:18023/ to see the app.